annalee02/DAND_Baseball_Data_Visualization_with_Tableau/project_report.md

 |Chart type            |Scatter plot              |
 |Visual encodings      |Color hue, shape, position|
 |Legends               |Color, Shape (Handedness) |

+**Reason for selection**: I used color hue and shape at the same time for "Handedness" in order to figure out each group's  position (__distribution__) and trend easily with regards to their performance.

 * Dashboard 1: Top 10 Performers + Home runs vs. Batting Avg
 * Dashboard 2: Height and Weight + Home Run Leaders